MicrosoftDocs/m365copilot-docs/docs/known-issues.md

 The following OpenAPI features aren't supported for API plugins:

 - Nested objects in API method request bodies or parameters.
-- Polymorphic references (`oneOf`, `allOf`, `anyOf`).
+- Polymorphic references (`oneOf`, `allOf`, `anyOf`) and circular references.
 As a workaround, use a flattened schema.
-- Circular references.
-As a workaround, use a flattened schema.
 - API keys in custom headers, query parameters, or cookies.
 - [OAuth grant flows](https://oauth.net/2/grant-types) other than vanilla Authcode and PKCE Authcode.
-- Dual authentication flows (OAuth/Entra SSO + HTTP Bearer token) for single API endpoint.
+- Dual authentication flows (OAuth/Entra SSO + HTTP Bearer token) for a single API endpoint.
 - Settings UI to reset always allow states.
 As a workaround, uninstall the app to reset the allow state.
 - Settings UI to sign out.
 As a workaround, uninstall the app to reset the allow state or implement a function that the user can invoke using natural language.
 - Multiple response semantics for a single function.